towercomputers/toweros/README.md

 4. unmount the sd-card which is ready to be inserted into the RPI

-Note: A TowerOS PI image is placed in the `~/.cache/tower/builds/` folder by the TowerOS installer.
+Note: A TowerOS-ThinClient image is placed in the `~/.cache/tower/builds/` folder by the TowerOS installer.

 ### 3.3.
 SSHConf